josepher-lambertyo/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are the most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By doing this, you can focus on one task at a time without getting overwhelmed.

 Next, use task management tools and calendars to plan out your day.
 Block off time for each step in each project, as well as time to rest and refresh.
 Using tools like Trello, Asana, or Todoist can help keep you organized and on track.
 Set reminders for deadlines and meetings, so you don't forget anything important.
 And don’t be afraid to adjust your plans as the day goes on – flexibility is key.

+# 2024-01-08
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this means that writing clean, readable, and straightforward code is often more effective and maintainable than overly complex solutions.
+Always strive to reduce complexity, eliminate unnecessary abstractions, and make your code as clear and concise as possible."

+Remember, a good programmer is not someone who knows all the languages or frameworks but one who understands how to write elegant, efficient, and scalable code that can be easily understood and modified by others.
+This wisdom also emphasizes the importance of adhering to principles like DRY (Don't Repeat Yourself) and KISS (Keep It Simple, Stupid), which are timeless cornerstones of effective software development.